 The result here is a MV goal that differs pretty significantly from a calculated MV, but what to do with this information?
-We will eventually want a MV (preferably measured as "exhaled") that matches our quantitative goal of 100ml/kg/min and also gives us an EtCO2 in the normal 35-45 range, but let's start with 6-8ml/kg anyways and work towards that goal in the first little while after starting ventilation.
-This overestimation is particularly important and maybe even lifesaving if you decide to ventilate a kiddo in a volume control mode.
-There is always some mechanical dead space that we introduce into the system that sneaks its way in to our calculated MV number and this overestimation will mitigate that.
-(To see this all spelled and drawn out in detail, refer to Appendix)
+We will eventually want a MV (preferably measured as "exhaled") that matches our quantitative goal of 100 ml/kg/min and also gives us an EtCO2 in the normal 35-45 range, but let's start with 6-8ml/kg anyways and work towards that goal in the first little while after starting ventilation.
+This overestimation is particularly important and maybe even lifesaving if you decide to ventilate a kiddo in volume control mode.
+There is always some mechanical dead space that we introduce into the system that sneaks its way in to our calculated MV number and this overestimation will mitigate that.55